This post may contain affiliate links. Read the full disclosure here

-About an hour from where I live there’s this amazing little café called Pressed.
-It’s close to where my family lives, and my sister is lucky enough to go there all the time.
-She enthusiastically suggested that I try their chocolate coconut energy balls, and since chocolate and coconut are a combination that I’ll never turn down, I was easily convinced.
+About an hour from where I live, there's this amazing little café called Pressed.
+It's close to where my family lives, and my sister is lucky enough to go there all the time.
+She enthusiastically suggested that I try their chocolate coconut energy balls, and since chocolate and coconut are a combination that I'll never turn down, I was easily convinced.
 Well, I was in love at first bite.
 Those little delicacies are moist, soft, and taste like delicious little cake bites that are well worth driving an hour to eat.
 I get them every chance I get.

 I came up with this recipe while trying to recreate those heavenly little balls from Pressed.
 These have more of a fudge-like texture than cake, but the result is equally addictive.
 They’re effortless to prepare, and are a great addition to your weekly meal prep.
 Just a few ingredients and a ride around the food processor, and they’re ready to be rolled and refrigerated.